 After discovery of an item, the law requires that work be stopped to comply with DHPA-approved plans to excavate or secure the site from more disturbance.
 Sometimes, the work takes time and involves costs to the homeowner.
 Donations to the Archeology Preservation Trust Fund helps owners to carry out those plans and ensure that discoveries are properly secured.

-Make your donation today by completing form 54367 and sending a check or money order to:
+Make your donation today by completing the donation form and sending it along with a check or money order to:

 Archeology Preservation Trust Fund

 For more information, email the division or call 317-232-1646